T3Voila/templavoilaplus/Documentation/CaseTemplatingApiForUseInPlugins/GettingTheValueOfThePluginFlexformField/Index.rst

   an array with the same XML converted to PHP array by t3lib\_div::xml2array()

-- Line 7 checks if TemplaVoila is loaded -which it must be of course!
+- Line 7 checks if TemplaVoilà Plus is loaded -which it must be of course!

 - Line 8 requests the value of “field\_templateObject” in the FlexForm content of “pi\_flexform”